logo

 Image credit: Chicago Council on Global Affairs

 More than half the world already lives in urban areas, and by 2050, it is expected that more than two-thirds of the global population of nine billion will be living in cities.
-Furthermore, most of this growth will happen in developing countries, which have limited capacity to deal with this rapid change, and the growth will also lead to increase in the number of people living in slums, which often have very poor living conditions, including inadequate water and sanitation facilities.
-Therefore, the development of water resources for economic growth, social equity and environmental sustainability will be closely linked with the sustainable development of cities.
+Furthermore, most of this growth will happen in developing countries, which have limited capacity to deal with this rapid change, and the growth will also lead to an increase in the number of people living in slums, which often have very poor living conditions, including inadequate water and sanitation facilities.
+Therefore, the development of sustainable water resources for economic growth, social equity, and environmental sustainability will be closely linked with the sustainable development of cities.

 Ecosystems

 Perhaps the most important challenge to sustainable development to have arisen in the last decades is the unfolding global ecological crisis that is becoming a barrier to further human development.
-From an ecological perspective, sustainable development efforts have not been successful.
+From an ecological perspective, water sustainability development efforts have not been successful.
 Global environmental degradation has reached a critical level with major ecosystems approaching thresholds that could trigger massive collapse.
 The growing understanding of global planetary boundaries, which must be respected to protect Earth’s life support systems, needs to be the very basis of the future sustainable development framework.

-Sustainable water management strategies: three examples
+Three examples: Sustainable water management strategies

-Sustainable water strategies will be devised by the regional and national governments and will vary depending on a variety of factors: maturity of water infrastructure, impact and risks from climate change, level of governmental ambition, regulation and access to finance, among others.
+Sustainable water strategies will be devised by the regional and national governments and will vary depending on a variety of factors: maturity of water infrastructure, impact and risks from climate change, level of governmental ambition, regulation, and access to finance, among others.

 According to the IWA, sustainability is as much an outcome as a goal.
 The conceptual framework for Sustainable Water Resources Management considers water as a renewable, but finite resource with global and regional constraints.
 This should integrate ecological, economic, and social considerations through institutional and legal/regulatory constructs to move toward sustainable water resources.

 There are multiple case studies where government-led sustainable water management strategies have been developed, taking into account national regulations.
-Below we have listed three very different examples, from city to state and country wide in scope:
+Below we have listed three very different examples, from city to state and country-wide in scope:

 State-wide: sustainable water strategies for Victoria, Australia